From Around the Web: 8 Awesome Examples of User-Generated Content

 We’ve scoured the interwebs for some of the most creative user-generated campaigns from brands you know and love, and what makes them so successful.
 Check out 8 of our favourites below:

 1. Crispy Minis – “Flavourbomb Your Photo” Contest

 One way to get users excited about creating user generated content is by launching a contest along with it.
 Crispy Minis launched their “FlavourBomb Your Photo Contest” for the chance to win a $10,000 travel voucher to a flavourful destination of your choice and other exciting prizes.
 How can you enter?
 Take a selfie and add a Crispy Minis “flavourful” frame.
-In a few short weeks Crispy Minis has collected a gallery of UGC on the contest website as well as a number of shares across social media.
-The final numbers have yet to be tallied because the contest is actually still active!
-So, what are you waiting for?
-Go on and try it for yourself!
+In a few short weeks Crispy Minis had collected a gallery of UGC on the contest website as well as a number of shares across social media.

 2. Spotify – User Data Campaign

 A few years ago Spotify raised eyebrows by placing some of its most compelling user data stories on billboards in the U.S., the U.K., France and Germany.
 Incorporating user data is a unique way for brands to harness content that is already there.
 By aggregating user interactions with the platform, Spotify highlighted some of the weirdest user habits on the streaming music service.
 This campaign celebrated users in a light-hearted humorous way, and also peaked the interest of non-users.
 The success of this campaign has encouraged Spotify to repeat it for the last three years.
 UGC is all about building your brand and your community, and Spotify hit the nail on the head with this one.